 Naga of Slayers is every bit as tall as she is busty.
 Which is to say, very much so.

 Mahou Sensei Negima! gives us several: Kaede (181cm), Chachamaru (174cm), Mana (184cm), Akira (175cm), Ayaka (173cm), and Chizuru (172cm).
-All regularly wear Stripperiffic clothing or nothing at all and the only potential Love Interests for them are 10.
+Most of them regularly wear fanservicey clothing and/or are prone to being depicted in the nude via either public bathing/hot spring scenes or a misfiredFlans Exarmatio spell* Normally used for disarming foes of their weapons and armor via a strong burst of wind, it also has the unfortunate ability to effectively vaporize normal clothes from Negi, and the only potential Love Interests for them are a couple of 10 year olds.
 Lampshaded by Chisame on how her class is so abnormal in every aspect including beauties, breast size, and height.

 Tsubaki Natsukasa from Soul Eater is about a head taller (anywhere from 5'7" to 5'9") than most of the teenaged Weapons/Meisters.
 Same goes for Elizabeth Thompson, who's about the same height as Tsubaki or at least just a little shorter.

 Mora Bascht of Gundam 0083 stands head and shoulders above most of the cast, regardless of their gender.
 She becomes one half of the show's Beta Couple with Keith, who is initially put off and intimidated by her size, but later seems quite happy with her.

 Though Integra Fairbrook Wingates Hellsing is still dwarfed by Alucard (really not much of an accomplishment), she still sees eye to eye with the more average height male characters in the series and towers over the shorter ones.